warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ---

-## Staking
+## + Staking

-Staking refers to the process of participating in a blockchain network’s proof-of-stake (POS) consensus mechanism by locking up a certain amount of tokens as collateral to support the network’s operations.
-Staking occurs when Warden users delegate their WARD to a validator.
-This increases a validator’s weight, which in turn improves the likelihood of being selected to validate blocks and earn rewards.
+Staking is the process of participating in the proof-of-stake (POS) consensus mechanism.
+Warden participants, [validators](#validator) and [delegators](#delegator), stake their [WARD tokens](#ward-token) tokens for a chance to validate transactions and earn staking rewards.

-A validator’s weight (total stake) is determined by the amount of staking tokens (WARD) they delegate to themselves plus the WARD bonded to them by external delegators.
-The weight of a validator determines whether or not they are active validators and how frequently they can propose a block.
-A validator with a higher weight will propose blocks more frequently and in turn generate more revenue.
+Delegators bond their tokens to validators, increasing their weight (total stake).
+Weight also depends on the amount of tokens validators delegate to themselves.
+The consensus mechanism selects validators to propose blocks based on their weight, so a validator with more tokens bonded can propose blocks more frequently and generate more rewards.
+Then rewards are distributed between the validator and its delegators.

 ---